alpererdogan8/alpererdogan8/README.md

-Fallen seven times.
-Now, rising for the eighth.
+Fallen ten times.
+Now, rising for the eleventh.
 Again.